victorfrye/microsoftgraveyard/README.md

 ## Contributing

 Contributions are welcome and key to maintaining this project!
 Please read the [contributing guide](/.github/CONTRIBUTING.md) for opening issues or pull requests.
-If you are simply looking to request a new product be added, continuing reading for how to [add a new dead product](#add-a-new-dead-product).
+If you are simply looking to request a new product be added, continuing reading for how to [request a headstone](#request-a-headstone).

 ### Request a headstone